michael-denino/terraform-aws-endpoint-backup/README.md

 If bucket object locking is desired, it must be enabled via input parameter at the time of bucket creation.
 If object locking is enabled after bucket creation, it will force the recreation of the resource.

 ### Server-Side Encryption
-AES256 server-side encryption is enabled by default.
-KMS encryption can be enabled via input parameter.
+SSE-S3 (AES256) server-side encryption is enabled by default.
+SSE-KMS encryption can be enabled via input parameter.
+When enabling SSE-KMS the AWS managed key `aws/s3` is used by default.
+Specify a customer managed KMS key via input parameter.

+Refer to the [changing your Amazon S3 encryption from S3-Managed to AWS KMS](https://aws.amazon.com/blogs/storage/changing-your-amazon-s3-encryption-from-s3-managed-encryption-sse-s3-to-aws-key-management-service-sse-kms/) documentation for more information about the differences between SSE-S3 and SSE-KMS.

 ### Bucket Policy
 The bucket policy requires all bucket communications use TLS 1.2 or greater and limits compliance mode object locks to a specified duration.